AmpleOrganics/vue-test-utils-helpers/readme.md

 ```

 ### toHaveBeenLastCalledWithPayload
-Jest matcher that mathces the payload of last call to a mocked function with the expected payload.
+Jest matcher that matches the payload of last call to a mocked function with the expected payload.
 Makes it easier to assert on mocked store action.

 ```javascript
 expect(actions.someAction).toHaveBeenLastCalledWithPayload(expected)